xlumzee/Algorithms/README.md

 # Algorithms
-Different types of Algorithms in Python
+Will be implementing different types of Algorithms in Python.
+Please let me know if there is a better way to code it.
+Thanks!